 But what are lab reports and what should you look for?

-CBD lab testing procedure
+CBD lab tests

-Pesticide testing: this analysis is important for ensuring the safety of hemp and cannabis compounds, as the plants can be treated with herbicides and fungicides.
+Pesticide testing: this analysis is important to ensuring the safety of hemp and cannabis compounds, as the plants could have been treated with herbicides and fungicides.

 Microbiological testing is done to ensure there’s no harmful bacteria or mold on the hemp or cannabis plants.
-Pathogens that are present on the plants can easily get inside the body and if the levels are too high, they can cause unwanted health effects.
+Pathogens that are present on the plants can easily get inside the body and if the levels are too high, they can cause unwanted side effects.

 Residual Solvents testing: A complete lab test should also include analyses of the residual solvents.
 Solvents are used when the plants are processed and turned into oils, powders or other products, but only for the solvent-based extraction processes.
-Too high concentrations of solvents like ethanol, propane, carbon dioxide or acetone can lead to unpleasant health effects and can turn highly flammable.
+If concentrations of solvents like ethanol, propane, carbon dioxide or acetone are too high, the product causes a health hazard and can turn highly flammable.

 *Is the name of the client the same as the name on the product you purchased (final product)?